2020 Rochester shooting

-A mass shooting took place on September 19, 2020, in Rochester, New York, United States, at a late-night backyard party on Pennsylvania Avenue.
+A mass shooting took place on September 19, 2020, in Rochester, New York, at a late-night backyard party on Pennsylvania Avenue.
 Two people were killed and fourteen others were injured.
 No arrests have been made.
 It is considered the largest mass shooting in Rochester in recent memory.

 Background

 The city police has been mired in scandal in the wake of the killing of Daniel Prude.
 Mayor Lovely Warren fired Rochester Police Department chief La'Ron Singletary on the Monday prior to the shooting, and he had been replaced by Mark Simmons.
 On the day preceding the shooting, the city council authorized an investigation into Prude's death.

 House parties have been a cause of violence in Rochester in the months prior to the shooting, as well as being an issue for COVID-19 containment.
 After 70 people were shot in a six-week span between June 1 to July 15, Mayor Warren issued an emergency order banning public gatherings of five or more people between 11:00 p.m. and 5:00 a.m. as well as banning indoor gatherings of more than 10 people in locations without a liquor license.
 Warren said that the shootings happened at late night parties on city streets.
 Her order was protested by residents, including Free the People Roc and the Coalition for Black Lives, the groups saying "the city has shown a complete disregard for black lives as they continue to criminalize black and brown for simply existing in their neighborhoods."